Vehrik/FarOut/Characters/3-Traits.md

     Technical.
 As with all Crude items, it cannot benefit from more than 1 Zone of Range, but the Range given is treated as Threat instead.

-    Any Trait that has Range is automatically a Technical weapon.
+    Any Mutation that has Range is automatically a Technical weapon.

     Damage reduces the Integrity of something whenever it contacts it by the amount of Damage it has.

-    If the Trait utilizes projectiles to apply its Damage, the projectile continues to travel along the same trajectory until it encounters a total amount of Integrity equivalent to its Damage.
+    If the Mutation utilizes projectiles to apply its Damage, the projectile continues to travel along the same trajectory until it encounters a total amount of Integrity equivalent to its Damage.
 In other words, if a projectile with 4 Damage hits an Object with Integrity 2, it will fly throug